alexed1/LightningFlowComponents/flow_screen_components/datatableV2/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

 ---
+**Starting with the Winter '21 Release, Salesforce requires that a User's Profile or Permission Set is given specific permission to access any @AuraEnabled Apex Method.**
+This will affect any Aura or Lightning Web Component that uses @AuraEnabled Apex Classes.
+In order to use the datatableV2 LWC, permission must be given to access the following Apex Classes:
+    `QueryNRecords
+    SObjectController2`
+---
 Because the Datatable Configuration Helper uses Metadata APIs, you’ll need to have a Remote Site Setting on the org.
 If you don’t, you’ll see an error like this: